sulu/release-tools/README.md

 ## Generate Changelog

-To tag a new version on a specific branch the following command can be used:
+To generate a changelog for a new created tag the following command can be used:

 ```bash
 bin/generate-changelog sulu/sulu 2.2.10...2.3.0